IthacaResearch/ithacaresearch.github.io/_posts/2020-12-05-Market-State-Decoder-Defensive.md

 The main reason of underperformance for this strategy is a period in which the major equity indices continuously switch state (i.e. when equity markets move sideways).

-There are two versions of this strategy; the one described on this page is named "defensive" as the allocations to each asset class can never reach 100% of the overall value of the portfolio.
+There are three versions of this strategy; the one described on this page is named "defensive" as the allocations to each asset class can never reach 100% of the overall value of the portfolio.

 #### Strategy details
 * Asset classes: equities, REITs, corporate bonds, government bonds
 * Number of assets: 10
-* Backtest period: Jan 1998 - Sep 2021
+* Backtest period: Jan 1998 - Nov 2021
 * Rebalancing frequency: variable, average 4/year
 * CAGR: 10.04 %
 * Max Drawdown: 11.06 %